 Dr. John Dussich and Dr. Bernadette Muscat joined CSUF as victimology faculty in 2003.

 Washburn University started a focus on victimology/victim assistance in 1994 when faculty and administrators from human services, criminal justice, social work, psychology, legal studies, and continuing education met to discuss how the University can and should address issues of violence and victimization.
 From these discussions, various professional education programs were developed.
-In 1995, Dr. Steve Walker approached Washburn University about serving as the midwest host site for the NVAA and since 1996 Washburn University has served as host site and cosponsor of the NVAA.
+In 1995, Dr. Steve Walker approached Washburn University about serving as the midwest host site for the OVC NVAA and from 1996 to 2004 Washburn University has served as host site and cosponsor of the NVAA.
+Through the JCVVS, Washburn continued to offer the NVAA independent of OVC for two years.

-Washburn University also serves as the administrative base of the Joint Center on Violence and Victim Studies and is housed in the Division of Continuing Education.
+Washburn University also serves as the administrative base of the Joint Center on Violence and Victim Studies and is housed in the Office of Academic Outreach.

 In 1994 the University of New Haven in Connecticut established its Center for the Study of Crime Victims' Rights, Remedies and Resources under the direction of Dr. Mario T. Gaboury.
 The crime victim study center was a precursor to the academic Victimology programs established shortly thereafter.
 By 1996 UNH had established the second degree program in the field.
 UNH had offered Victimology related courses for some time by then, but a concentration in Victim Services Administration was created as part of the B.S. in Criminal Justice.
 A free-standing certificate was also developed mirroring the undergraduate concentration.
 By 1998, a graduate concentration in Victimology and Victim Services Management was created in the M.S.
 Criminal Justice program and, similar to the undergraduate program, a free-standing graduate certificate was made available.